-In addition to the general features listed in the chapter Product introduction, the C-SPY Simulator also provides:
+In addition to the general features in C-SPY, the simulator also provides:

-- Instruction-accurate simulated execution
+- Instruction-level simulation

-- · Memory configuration and validation
+- Memory configuration and validation

 - Interrupt simulation

-- Immediate breakpoints with resume functionality

-- Peripheral simulation (using the C-SPY macro system).
+- Peripheral simulation (using the C-SPY macro system in conjunction with immediate breakpoints).

 SELECTING THE SIMULATOR DRIVER

 Before starting C-SPY, you must choose the simulator driver.
 In the IDE, choose Project>Options and click the Setup tab in the Debugger category.
 Choose Simulator from the Driver drop-down list.